 Speaking on the subject of change while bringing out the person’s arguments and motivations for recovery makes motivational interviewing unique.
-During the evoking stage, the counselor will push towards the importance of change while building the person’s confidence.
+During the evoking stage, the counselor will push towards the importance of change while building the person’s self-efficacy.
 It is a collaborative process that can truly help someone identify their reasons for change and recovery.

-The final stage of motivational interviewing for substance abuse is planning.
+The final stage of motivational interviewing is planning.
 Planning is one of the most crucial parts of the process and can help set a person up for long-term sobriety.
 It is a fact that most people will not be in treatment centers for their whole lives, they will eventually move away and transition back to a normal life.
 Planning helps a person develop techniques and knowledge to avoid relapses and downfalls in their lives ahead.
 Techniques can stem from coping mechanisms to knowing who to contact when things get rough.

 At this stage, the counselor will go all-in making sure that the person is ready to take on life’s stresses and potential triggers.
 However, the counselor will follow the goal of making sure the individual stays in control of their own desires and motivations.
 Sometimes the hardest part for recovering addicts is knowing where to start or how to set a functioning plan.
 This is where the counselor can step in and guide them without ‘taking the reins’.

-Motivational Interviewing for Substance Abuse
+Motivational Interviewing Techniques for Addiction

-Motivational interviewing for substance abuse cases are extremely effective.
+Motivational interviewing for substance use cases are extremely effective.
 This treatment method can be especially useful in cases where a person has tried recovering and has failed in the past.
-Motivational interviewing for substance abuse is also useful if other therapy options like cognitive-behavioral therapy (CBT) didn’t have great results.
+This therapy approach is also useful if other therapy options like cognitive behavioral therapy (CBT) didn’t have great results.

 Start Your Journey Today at North Jersey Recovery

-Motivational interviewing for substance abuse is just one of many treatment methods available at North Jersey Recovery.
+If you’re ready to make a commitment to change, it’s time to reach out for help.
+Motivational interviewing is just one of many treatment methods available at North Jersey Recovery.
 If you are new to recovery or are returning, we will be by your side to guide you and support you no matter what.